Terms & Policies

 • There are no corporate resources or additional privileges from being on Plait’s network.

-• We have two-factor authentication (2FA) and strong password policies on GitHub, Google, AWS, and Plait to ensure access to cloud services are protected.
+• We have two-factor authentication (2FA) and strong password policies on GitHub, Google, Azure, and Plait to ensure access to cloud services are protected.

 Permissions and Admin Controls